 - Enables a peaceful and civil repairing/divorce process

-A neutral environment focusing on clarity and communication helps couples interact peacefully and civilly throughout their divorce counselling.
+A neutral environment focusing on clarity and communication helps couples interact peacefully and civilly throughout their separation or divorce counselling.
 Discernment focuses on getting to a clear and mutual decision, and the goal is more plan and agreement-based.

 Ending your marriage

-If a couple decides that divorce is the best path forward for their relationship, a divorce counsellor or licensed therapist can help a couple separate.
+If a couple decides that divorce is the best path forward for their relationship, a divorce counsellor or licensed therapist can help the couple separate.
 Divorce counselling is available to support them through the process:

 - Preparation for the divorce process